On this page:

 Let's say that you want to see the clicks a search query got for each matching keyword and based on that make the decision of either adding it as a keyword or just getting a report with the data.

 For example, with matching keywords as an attribute in the condition, the results page will show you multiple rows for the same search term.
-Each individual row is a combination of search terms and matching keywords, along with the performance data such as clicks, conversions, etc.
+Each individual row is a combination of search terms and matching keywords, along with performance data such as clicks, conversions, etc.

 Similarly, if you’re interested in seeing the performance data along with the search query match type, you can include all of them.